logtail/logback-logtail/README.md

 </dependency>
 ```

-Add Logback to your dependencies, and if you don't already have one in your project, add a JAX-RS implementation into your `pom.xml` like https://search.maven.org/artifact/org.glassfish.jersey.core/jersey-client[Jersey] (the one used in the unit tests), https://search.maven.org/artifact/org.jboss.resteasy/resteasy-client[RESTEasy] or https://search.maven.org/artifact/org.apache.cxf/cxf-rt-rs-client[Apache CXF].
+Add Logback to your dependencies, and if you don't already have one in your project, add a JAX-RS implementation into your `pom.xml` like [Jersey](https://search.maven.org/artifact/org.glassfish.jersey.core/jersey-client), which is the one we use in the unit tests, [RESTEasy](https://search.maven.org/artifact/org.jboss.resteasy/resteasy-client) or [Apache CXF](https://search.maven.org/artifact/org.apache.cxf/cxf-rt-rs-client).

 Example dependencies: